Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Comparable Faucets

-Aquabrass compares well to the Three other North American companies that import Italian faucets: All offer at least as good a value on a well-designed faucet coupled with a good warranty.
-Some Italian companies such as that sell in North America, offer 5- and 10-year warranties – acceptable in Europe – but substantially below the North American standard limited lifetime warranty.
+All of these companies offer at least as good a value on well-designed faucets coupled with a good warranty.
+Some Italian companies such as that sell in North America, offer mere 5- and 10-year warranties – acceptable in Europe – but substantially below the North America standard limited lifetime warranty.

 Continuing Research